fpigeonjr/frank-pigeon-blog/content/pages/resume/index.md

 ### Previous Experience

-- IT Project Manager and IT Customer Support for Dept.of Army
+- IT Project Manager and IT Customer Support for Dept. of Army
 - Served as a 74B Computer Operator/Analyst in the U.S. Army

 ## Education